Kyza/linux-like-windows-terminal/README.md

 Jealous of Linux users?

-Want an awesome looking CLI on Windows?
+Want an awesome-looking CLI on Windows?

 Follow this guide to get a final result like this.